ycdxsb/PocOrExp_in_Github/2009/README.md

 - [https://github.com/cocomelonc/vulnexipy](https://github.com/cocomelonc/vulnexipy) :  ![starts](https://img.shields.io/github/stars/cocomelonc/vulnexipy.svg) ![forks](https://img.shields.io/github/forks/cocomelonc/vulnexipy.svg)

 ## CVE-2009-3103
- Array index error in the SMBv2 protocol implementation in srv2.sys in Microsoft Windows Vista Gold, SP1, and SP2, Windows Server 2008 Gold and SP2, and Windows 7 RC allows remote attackers to execute arbitrary code or cause a denial of service (system crash) via an &amp; (ampersand) character in a Process ID High header field in a NEGOTIATE PROTOCOL REQUEST packet, which triggers an attempted dereference of an out-of-bounds memory location, aka &quot;SMBv2 Negotiation Vulnerability.&quot; NOTE: some of these details are obtained from third party information.
+ Array index error in the SMBv2 protocol implementation in srv2.sys in Microsoft Windows Vista Gold, SP1, and SP2, Windows Server 2008 Gold and SP2, and Windows 7 RC allows remote attackers to execute arbitrary code or cause a denial of service (system crash) via an & (ampersand) character in a Process ID High header field in a NEGOTIATE PROTOCOL REQUEST packet, which triggers an attempted dereference of an out-of-bounds memory location, aka "SMBv2 Negotiation Vulnerability."
+NOTE: some of these details are obtained from third party information.